-“The observations are ‘momentary’ while what leaves its footprints on sand of time is the written order by the judge…”
+“The observations are ‘momentary’ while what leaves its footprints on the sand of time is the written order by the judge…”

 Reporting of Courts by the Media:

-Freedom of speech and expression expand to reporting the proceedings of Courts as well.
+Freedom of speech and expression expands to reporting the proceedings of Courts as well.
 Courts are entrusted to carry out crucial functions under the law.
-Their work has a direct effect, not only on the rights of citizens, but also the extent to which the citizens can exact accountability from the executive whose duty it is to enforce the law.
+Their work has a direct effect, not only on the rights of citizens but also on the extent to which the citizens can exact accountability from the executive whose duty it is to enforce the law.
 Citizens are entitled to ensure that courts remain true to their remit to be a check on arbitrary exercises of power.
 The ability of citizens to do so bears a direct correlation to the seamless availability of information about what happens in a court during the course of proceedings.
 This principle was recognized in the Madrid Principles on the Relationship between the Media and Judicial Independence.
 The first principle is formulated thus: ―

 “1.
 Freedom of expression (including freedom of the media) constitutes one of the essential foundations of every society which claims to be democratic.
 It is the function and right of the media to gather and convey information to the public and to comment on the administration of justice, including cases before, during and after trial, without violating the presumption of innocence.”

-“It is presumed that a representative of the media or a legal commentator using live, text-based communications from court does not pose a danger of interference to the proper administration of justice in the individual case.
+“It is presumed that a representative of the media or a legal commentator using live, text-based communications from the court does not pose a danger of interference to the proper administration of justice in the individual case.
 This is because the most obvious purpose of permitting the use of live, text-based communications would be to enable the media to produce fair and accurate reports of the proceedings.
 As such, a representative of the media or a legal commentator who wishes to use live, text-based communications from court may do so without making an application to the court.”

 Further, the Apex Court has recently in the case of Chief Election Commissioner of India vs M.R.
-Vijaybhaskara & others (2) has said that media cannot be stopped from reporting oral observations made by judges during the course of hearing as they are also of “public interest”.
-The observations were made by the Supreme Court while hearing the Election Commission’s complaint about being “castigated without any evidence” by the Madras High Court on political rallies during legislative assembly election in the Tamil Nadu.(3)
+Vijaybhaskara & others (2) said that media cannot be stopped from reporting oral observations made by judges during the course of hearing as they are also “public interest”.
+The observations were made by the Supreme Court while hearing the Election Commission’s complaint about being “castigated without any evidence” by the Madras High Court on political rallies during the legislative assembly election in Tamil Nadu.(3)

 “This access to the public is important, as the rulings of the Court of law, and more particularly the Supreme Court, have a bearing on the lives of people throughout this country.
 The role of the media assumes importance in the process of disseminating information.”

 The oral remarks are not a part of the official court records, and therefore, the question of expunging them does not arise.
-It is trite to say that a formal opinion of a judicial institution is reflected through its judgments, and not its oral observations during the hearing.
+It is trite to say that a formal opinion of a judicial institution is reflected through its judgments and not its oral observations during the hearing.
 Hence, in view of the above discussion, it is evidently clear that the media cannot be restrained from reporting on court proceedings.
-The reporting by the media is integral to the freedom of speech and expression of those who speak, of those who wish to hear and to be heard and above all, in holding the judiciary accountable to the values which justify its existence as a constitutional institution.
+The reporting by the media is integral to the freedom of speech and expression of those who speak, of those who wish to hear and to be heard, and above all, in holding the judiciary accountable to the values which justify its existence as a constitutional institution.